xaviertquinn/xaviertquinn.github.io/solarsystem.md

 ### Why space?

+When I was growing up, my family lived in rural areas where I could see the stars and planets at night.
+I loved it so much, I got a telescope for my birthday.

+I still love looking at the stars.

+Exploring the entities in space was a fun project to work on.
+It reignited my love of learning about space.

+### What's interesting about these entities?

 x

-When I was a kid, music became a huge part of my life by offering an escape.

-I spent a portion of my childhood learning violin and started to slowly teach myself how to play guitar in 2022.

-I've studied how music is made in my personal time.
-Learning how my favorite songs were created made them even better.

-So I jumped at the chance to explore data on musical artists.

-### What's interesting about artists and their music?

-genres and playlists
-rock n roll 90s music

-Brazil had the highest number of sales at 21??

-employees
-peacock - brazil at 21

-There is a wide range of customer insights from the data found online.
+There is a wide range of insights found from the data.

 <ul>
-  <li>The oldest customer is <strong>80 years old</strong>, while the youngest customer is <strong>24 yeas old</strong></li>
-  <li>The total spent was <strong>$1,240,896.00</strong></li>
+  <li>The entity with the highest mass is<strong>Ganymede at 148.2</strong>, while entity with the lowest mass is <strong>Tethys at 0.6173</strong></li>
+  <li>There are <strong>16 satellites</strong>, <strong>5 of which belong to Saturn</strong></li>

   <li>The average spent was <strong>$562.76</strong></li>

   <li>The customer use average is <strong>6.88 years</strong></li>
 </ul>

 ### Data background

-This dataset was downloaded as part of a final SQL project for Break Into Tech Data Analytics course.
+This [dataset](http://en.wikipedia.org/wiki/List_of_Solar_System_objects_by_size) was used as part of a Data Analytics course.

 It contains:

 <ul>
-  <li><strong>35 rows</strong> of SOMETHING (customers and their information)</li>
+  <li><strong>35 rows</strong> of solar system entities (customers and their information)</li>
-  <li><strong>12 columns</strong> of SOMETHING (customer attributes)</li>
+  <li><strong>12 columns</strong> of attributes for entities in the solar system</li>
 </ul>

-The rows include informaiton for SOMETHING (Each row contains information for one customer.
-For instance income, age, and date joined.)
+One row shows information for an entity, such as volume, mass, and density.

 The columns include:
 <ul>
-  <li><strong>body</strong>WHAT IS IT</li>
+  <li><strong>body</strong> - </li>
   <li><strong>volume</strong>WHAT IS IT</li>
   <li><strong>mass</strong>WHAT IS IT</li>
   <li><strong>density</strong>WHAT IS IT</li>